Israel's Netanyahu fumes at reported U.S. slur

 But drawing Palestinian outrage and a State Department accusation that Israel was distancing peace, Netanyahu pledged on Monday to fast-track plans for 1,000 new settler homes in Israeli-annexed East Jerusalem.

-Netanyahu described such criticism as being "detached from reality", saying Jews had a right to live anywhere in Jerusalem, regarded by Israel as its united capital - a claim that is not internationally recognised.
+Netanyahu described such criticism as being "detached from reality", saying Jews had a right to live anywhere in Jerusalem, regarded by Israel as its united capital - a claim not internationally recognised.

-Baskey, the U.S. spokesman, acknowledged longstanding policy differences between Israel and Washington over settlements.

-"Obviously, despite the extremely close relationship between the U.S. and Israel, we do not agree on every issue," he said.

 Most countries and the World Court deem the settlements Israel has built in areas captured in a 1967 war to be illegal.
 Israel disputes this, and has settled 500,000 Jews in East Jerusalem and the West Bank, among 2.4 million Palestinians.